gitbito/ai-architect/README.md

 2. Configuring repositories to index
 3. Start the indexing process

-Once the indexing is complete, you can configure MCP in any coding or chat agent that supports MCP.
+Once the indexing is complete, you can configure AI Architect MCP server in any coding or chat agent that supports MCP.
 This guide will walk you through installing and setting up AI Architect in a self-hosted environment.

 **Step 1- Download AI Architect**